 Determination of the moisture content of the exhaust gas was performed using the method described in USEPA Method 4, "Determination of Moisture Content in Stack Gases".
-The moisture was collected in glass impingers and the percentage of moisture was then derived from calculations outlined in USEPA Method 4.
+Exhaust moisture was collected in glass impingers as a component of the PM sampling trains and the percentage of moisture was then derived from calculations outlined in USEPA Method 4.

-3.4 PARTICULATE MATTER (USEPA Method 5B)
+3.4 FILTERABLE PARTICULATE MATTER (USEPA Method 5B)